 29 CFR 1910.134 is very unambiguous here – clean-shaven respirator seal area is mandatory.
 The onus is placed on the person administering the test to ensure that this is observed.
 The regulation goes even further; it is mandatory that the person must also be clean-shaven while wearing the respirator in the performance of the work duties.

 Refer to 29 CFR 1910.134.
 If it is determined that a condition exists that would mandate the wearing of a tight-fitting respirator, it must be fit-tested.
+If an employee elects to wear a respirator on a voluntary, non-mandated basis, no fit test is required.

 Common Workplaces Requiring Respirator Fit Testing